marvlosphere/seet-election/SETUP_GUIDE.md

 # SEET Election System — Setup & Deployment Guide

 ## What You're Setting Up
 A secure online voting system for the School of Engineering & Engineering Technology student elections.
-Students authenticate with their matric number + a one-time token sent via SMS.
+Students authenticate with their matric number + a one-time token sent via SMS .

 ---